samjaninf/OFN-User-Guide---Master/model-specific-setup-instructions.md

 ### I'm a Producer
+_A producer is anyone who makes, brews, grows, bakes or raises food.
+_
 I want to...

 * **be visible** in the OFN's directory and present myself.
 I do not \(yet\) wish to sell my produce via an OFN online shop.